DrashtiShah23/online-marketplace-GatorXchange/credentials/README.md

 5. You should see a welcome message by Ubuntu.
 You are now in the AWS virtual machine!

 ### Instructions for logging into the remote database:
-1. SSH into the AWS Ubuntu virtual machine
+1. SSH into the AWS Ubuntu virtual machine.
 2. Enter the command: "mysql -u admin -h localhost -p" or "sudo mysql -u admin -h localhost -p"
 3. You will be prompted for a password.
 Enter: "team1"
 4. A MySQL message will show up on the screen.
 This means you logged into the database correctly.
 5. Enter the command: "show databases;"
 6. You will see a list of databases.
 Now enter the command: "use csc648-team1-db;"
 7. The previous command selects the csc648-team1-db as the current database to use.
-You can now run SQL statements like "select * from posts;" or "select * from users;" to display data from the posts table or users table
+You can now run SQL statements like "select * from posts;" or "select * from users;" to display data from the posts table or users table.
-8. Once done, enter: "exit" to exit out of the MySQL shell
+8. Once done, enter: "exit" to exit out of the MySQL shell.

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>